heyjochen/notes/src/site/notes/00-09  Administration/00 About/00.01 Index/Welcome.md

 - Mark favorites in my Kobo to revisit later
 - Take notes on those favorites via [Obsidian]() in a loose [ZK](https://zettelkasten.de/introduction/) workflow paired with Johnny Decimal
 - Refine, revisit, improve, publish
-## What is this ugly color-scheme?
-It's called [Gruvbox Material](https://github.com/sainnhe/gruvbox-material).
-I chose it because of its adjusted contrast, which helps protect my eyes during long days on the screen.
-I use it both in Obsidian as well as in my development environment.
 ## How did I create this?
 - Obsidian
 - [Obsidian Digital Garden Plugin](https://dg-docs.ole.dev/)